plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/deployment.md

 ![Deployment diagram](../static/dps-deployment-diagram.drawio.svg "medium-zoom-image")

-To enable the Device Provisioning Service, you need to extend the hub configuration.
+To deploy the Device Provisioning Service, you will need to follow the instructions outlined in the provided page to extend the hub helm configuration.

+{{< warning >}}
+The basic deployment uses Mock OAuth Server, so it shall be used only for test/development purposes.
+Use with extra care!
+For production, follow the instructions in [Advanced configuration](../advanced).
+{{< /warning >}}

 {{< note >}}
 Before deploying the Device Provisioning Service on Kubernetes, make sure to follow the steps in [Hub](../hub) first.
 Then apply the changes from this page to the configuration.
 Once done, you can deploy the hub with the Device Provisioning Service.